apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

     ready (n units)

-(Where 'n' is the total number of Zookeeper units in your quorum.)
+(Where 'n' is the total number of Zookeeper units in the quorum.)

 # Integrating